 United States Foreign-Trade Zones (FTZs) – The FTZ program are special areas in the United States that allow companies to reduce import duties and other costs.
 Charleston County is located in FTZ 21.
 The Grantee for the FTZ 21 is the South Carolina Ports Authority (SCPA).
 For more information on FTZs please contact the SCPA at (843) 577-8161 or visit the SCPA’s FTZ web page.

 Industrial Sites and Buildings – There are multiple, strategically-located industrial sites and buildings available for manufacturing, warehousing and distribution operations.
-Palmetto Commerce Park, Charleston County’s largest class A industrial park is located in the City of North Charleston within a five miles of the nearest interstate, 11-miles from the nearest airport and 15-miles from the nearest port.
+Palmetto Commerce Park, Charleston County’s largest class A industrial park is located in the City of North Charleston within a five-mile drive of the nearest interstate, 11-miles from the nearest airport and 15-miles from the nearest port.
 Search for Charleston County sites and building using the property search tool.